Studies involving human islets

 The references are the responsibility of the authors.
 They must be written correctly and be rechecked by the authors in the proofs.
 References to abstracts (only current and preceding year), letters to the editor, congress proceedings, and non-peer-reviewed publications should be kept to a minimum.

-EndNote style template A Diabetologia style template is available for EndNote.
-It can be downloaded from http://www.endnote.com/support/enstyles.asp.
-Save the file in the appropriate folder in your EndNote program directory, usually:
+EndNote style template A Diabetologia style template is available for EndNote and can be downloaded here.
+Instructions for installing styles are available on the EndNote styles page: https://endnote.com/downloads/styles/.

 Mendeley If using Mendeley, please select the Diabetologia style.